ICB-DCM/Study-DFO/README.md

 RCS | 1.0 | - | local, direct (randomized coordinate search) | [link](https://www.github.com/icb-dcm/pesto)
 SIMULANNEALBND | R2017B | Kirkpatrick et al. 1983 | local, direct (simulated annealing) | [link](https://www.mathworks.com/products/global-optimzation.html)

 It should be fairly easy and is encouraged to add further optimizers and test problems to this comparison.
+In case of questions, do not hesitate to contact us.